5umit-chandra/question_from_HackerRank/README.md

-# Interviews SQL Question From [HackerRank](https://www.hackerrank.com/)
+# **Interviews SQL Question From [HackerRank](https://www.hackerrank.com/)**

-## Overview
+## 📝 **Overview**

-solving a challenging SQL question from **HackerRank**, specifically focusing on the **[Interviews]**(https://www.hackerrank.com/challenges/interviews/problem) problem.
+solving a challenging SQL question from **HackerRank**, specifically focusing on the [Interviews](https://www.hackerrank.com/challenges/interviews/problem) problem.
 The task is to extract valuable insights from interview data, including contest details and hacker statistics, by aggregating and summarizing various metrics.

 - **Solution File:**
     - [Solution.sql](Solution.sql) - Contains the SQL code addressing the problem statement.